Login to complete an entry or to access judging materials

 Finalists: Bon Appétit; Eater; Saveur; Teen Vogue

-Honors publications serving highly defined reader communities, including active-interest publications as well as city and regional magazines
+Honors publications serving highly defined reader communities, including city and regional magazines

 Winner: San Francisco